+PCIe Link Bifurcation to REFCLK Mapping

+<insert the x16 and x8 PCIe link to REFCLK tables here>

 Power Capacity and Power Delivery

 There are four permissible power states: AC Power Off, Management (FRU Only Mode), Aux Power Mode (S5), and Main Power Mode (S0).
 The transition of these states is shown in Figure 30.
 The main/aux power domains are switched on the baseboard and uses the power pins defined in Table 10.
 For each of these states, the max power envelopes are defined as follows:

 Table 21: Power Envelopes